What Happens When A Narcissists Loses Control? 10 Things Play Out

 Last updated by Katie M.

 You probably know by now that narcissists only ever look for one thing and one thing only; and that’s control!
-Whether in their personal or professional life, folks with this personality disorder need to be in the driving seat and the one calling the shots, otherwise all hell breaks loose.
-Although their cunning and manipulative nature means they are often hard to escape, it is still possible to turn the tables on them and take the upper hand.
+Whether in their personal or professional life, folks with this personality disorder need to be in the driving seat and the one calling the shots, otherwise all hell breaks loose. 😨 Although their cunning and manipulative nature means they are often hard to escape, it is still possible to turn the tables on them and take the upper hand.
 Yet, you’ll need a thick skin to do so because when they feel their power slipping away, they become even more dangerous and abusive; here’s how they react when that happens.

-How does a narcissist react when they can't control you? - 10 Things they do
+How does a narcissist react when they can’t control you - 10 Things they do 😱

-When the narcissist can't control you, they'll act out and do these things;
+When the narcissist can’t control you, they’ll act out and do these things:

-2) They’ll give you the silent treatment
+2) When they lose control, they’ll give you the silent treatment

->>> Read; Why the silent treatment is so powerful
+>>> Read Why the silent treatment is so powerful

 3) They’ll start up a smear campaign against you

-4) They’ll go off the radar
+4) They’ll go off the radar... for a while

 Folks with such passive-aggressive personalities may simply just give you the slip when they believe that you have taken back the control.
 The idea of distancing themselves is to leave their victims with plenty of unanswered questions that will keep them up at night.
-Plus, for them, being the one who physically goes away will plant terrifying thoughts in the heads’ of their victims and plunge them into a sense of the unknown in regard to when they’ll show up again.
+Plus, for them, being the one who physically goes away will plant terrifying thoughts in the heads of their victims and plunge them into a sense of the unknown in regard to when they’ll show up again.
 That’s right, when they lose control, they’ll simply decide to ruin your life from miles away.

 5) They might even stalk you